-It’s often used as a cover crop, a ground cover or to climb up a pergola.
+It’s often used as a cover crop, a ground cover or to climb up a pergola, trellis, or fence.

 Butterfly pea is a traditional ayurvedic medicine and is used as a nootropic, memory enhancer, anti-diabetic, anti-asthmatic, laxative, diuretic, anticonvulsant, anti-pyretic, and anti-stress agent.